CRM Insights

 Features

-Maximizer CRM comes with a wide range of built-in tools like contact management, email tracking, customizable pipelines, task automation, and industry-specific compliance features.
+Maximizer CRM comes with a wide range of built-in tools like contact management, email tracking, customisable pipelines, task automation, and industry-specific compliance features.
 Pipedrive CRM, while strong in visual sales tracking and automation, offers more basic reporting and reserves many advanced features for its higher-tier plans.
 This can limit scalability for companies that need robust features without upgrading multiple times.

 Artificial and automated intelligence